Table of Contents_

 If you haven’t heard from your phone insurance representative in a couple of days, it’s time to follow up; you can do this online or by phone contact.
 Make sure to have on hand the claim number and the account number.
 It may be helpful to have basic info about the original phone on hand as well.

 Make sure the replacement device is in proper working order and is the right type of phone.
 Note whether your phone insurance policy requires that you send back the damaged device.
 If so, make sure the proper box arrives along with your new device.
 Most insurers in the US offer postage-paid shipping on return phones and gadgets.
+Knowing how to file a phone insurance claim can help ensure that your device repairs or replacement are handled quickly and not slowed down because your provider needs more information.

 It’s essential to note that not all printers offer double-sided printing options.
 Therefore, before configuration, check your printer manual to make sure your printer has duplex printing capabilities.